 The University may make direct payments to vendors for meals and lodging in situations that result in a cost savings to the University.
+The rule of thumb is a 20% savings.
 Such payments must be approved in advance by the Travel Office.
-Direct payment may be requested by submitting a purchase order through the University's Procurement system.
+Direct payment may be requested by submitting a purchase order through the University's Procurement system on a Travel Purchase Order, which can be obtained through the Travel Office.
+Travel Purchase Orders should be submitted to the Travel Office and clearly show the cost savings, how it was calculated, reason for the trip, benefit to the University, the names of travelers for whom meals and /or lodging are being provided, and which travelers are University employees.